 When you leave the hospital, you should be able to move around with a walker or crutches.
 But you will need someone to help you at home for the next few weeks or until you have more energy and can move around better.
 If there is no one to help you at home, you may go to a rehabilitation centre.

-You will go home with a bandage and stitches or staples.
+You will go home with a bandage and stitches, staples, tissue glue, or tape strips.
 Change the bandage as your doctor tells you to.
-Your doctor will remove your stitches or staples 10 to 21 days after your surgery.
+If you have stitches or staples, your doctor will remove them 10 to 21 days after your surgery.
+Glue or tape strips will fall off on their own over time.
 You may still have some mild pain, and the area may be swollen for 3 to 6 months after surgery.

 Your knee will continue to improve for 6 to 12 months.
 You will probably use a walker for 1 to 3 weeks and then use crutches.
 When you are ready, you can use a cane.
 You will probably be able to walk on your own in 4 to 8 weeks.